Classroom Procedures, Expectations and Rules

 Welcome to Bella Vista Middle School!
 We are all looking forward to a fun and productive year.

 I have done some extensive traveling since I graduated from Pepperdine University.
 I can say I have been on all seven continents!
 My bachelor’s degree is in biology and I have my master’s in education.
-I have two children, a son born in June 2006 named Aidan and a daughter born in June 2008 named Keeley.
-We also have two golden retrievers named April and Winnie and two cats named Kanga and Roo.
-I love to spend time outdoors, reading and being with my family.
+I have two children who are in high school.
+We also have two golden retrievers and two cats.
+We love to travel and doing escape rooms as a family.
 I am looking forward to getting to know all my new students and their parents/guardians.

 If you have any questions, feel free to e-mail me.
 I will continue to try to update the grades and the web page every couple days.
 Students must ask themselves daily if they are Safe, Respectful and Responsible inside and outside of the classroom.
 We expect all students to take school and my class seriously.
 This is a difficult class and I know your student can do well.
 It’s time to get ready for high school!
 They are to come to class every day, on time, and with the required materials and assignments!
 No excuses.
 This year will be a great year!
 Thank you for your cooperation and continued support.